Universal approximation on non-geometric rough paths and applications to financial derivatives pricing: Introduction

 and the {\em signature} $\bX^{\leq \infty}$ as the limit when $p\rightarrow \infty $.
 The space $T^{p}(\RR^d)$ is known as the truncated tensor algebra, and we call $T((\RR^d))$ given formally as $T^{\infty}(\RR^d)$, the (extended) tensor algebra.
 A more detailed introduction will be provided in Section \ref{sec:basics}.
 Beyond smooth paths, the theory extends to stochastic paths, where probabilistic tools enable the construction of these integrals under frameworks like It\^o or Stratonovich integration (see e.g. \cite{Friz_Victoir_2010}).

 In many ways, the iterated integral signature can be seen as an infinite-dimensional extension of polynomials.
 In fact, it shares many of the key features of polynomials, but related to one-parameter functions.
 Some key properties are \begin{enumerate}[label=(\roman*), leftmargin=*] \item Chen's relation holds, i.e., the signature is a multiplicative functional.
 More specifically, for any $u\in [s,t]$ then $\bX_{s,u}\otimes \bX_{u,t}=\bX_{s,t}$.
-The tensor product is understood in the tensor algebra $T((\RR^d))$, which is defined in Section \ref{sec:basics}.
-This not only provides computational efficiency but also serves as a fundamental building block in rough integration theory. \item The signature uniquely characterizes the path up to tree-like equivalence \cite{hamblylyons2010}. \item It is re-parametrization invariant; for a monotone increasing function $\phi:[0,T]\rightarrow[0,T]$ with $\phi(0)=0$ and $\phi(T)=T$, and define $\bar{X}_t = X_{\phi(t)}$, then $\bar{\bX}^{\leq \infty}_{0,T}= \bX^{\leq \infty}_{0,T}$ \cite{Friz_Victoir_2010}. \item The signature is invariant to translation; $Y_t= X_t+a$ for some $a\in \RR^d$, then $\bY = \bX$. \item It is associated with a rich algebraic structure (see e.g. \cite{Friz_Victoir_2010} for an introduction). \item The signature is tightly connected to stochastic integration theory, and naturally encode information about stochastic integration choices, enriching the understanding of stochastic integration theory beyond the classical martingale theory \cite{frizhairer}. \item The signature characterizes the law of stochastic processes \cite{ChevyrevOberhauser22}. \end{enumerate} Importantly, the signature serves as a universal approximation basis for continuous functionals on path space, akin to how polynomials approximate real-valued functions.
+The tensor product is understood in the extended tensor algebra $T((\RR^d))$, which is defined in Section \ref{sec:basics}.
+This not only provides computational efficiency but also serves as a fundamental building block in rough integration theory. \item The signature uniquely characterizes the path up to tree-like equivalence \cite{hamblylyons2010}. \item It is re-parametrization invariant; for a monotone increasing function $\phi:[0,T]\rightarrow[0,T]$ with $\phi(0)=0$ and $\phi(T)=T$, and define $\bar{X}_t = X_{\phi(t)}$, then $\bar{\bX}^{\leq \infty}_{0,T}= \bX^{\leq \infty}_{0,T}$ \cite{Friz_Victoir_2010}. \item The signature is invariant to translation; If for some $a\in \RR^d$ we have $Y_t= X_t+a$ for all $t\in[0,T]$, then $\bY = \bX$. \item It is associated with a rich algebraic structure (see e.g. \cite{Friz_Victoir_2010} for an introduction). \item The signature is tightly connected to stochastic integration theory, and naturally encode information about stochastic integration choices, enriching the understanding of stochastic integration theory beyond the classical martingale theory \cite{frizhairer}. \item The signature characterizes the law of stochastic processes under sufficient signature moment decay conditions \cite{ChevyrevOberhauser22}\footnote{One should note that the decay conditions derived in \cite{ChevyrevOberhauser22} lead to rather strong assumptions that are difficult to verify, and excludes several interesting examples, such as the geometric Brownian motion.}. \end{enumerate} Importantly, the signature serves as a universal approximation basis for continuous functionals on path space, akin to how polynomials approximate real-valued functions.
 This universal approximation property allows any continuous functional on the space of Lipschitz paths to be approximated arbitrarily well by a linear functional of the signature \cite{cuchiero2023universal}.
 The universal approximation property is proven through the Stone-Weierstrass theorem, and thus requires a feature set that forms a sub-algebra of the continous functionals on path-space.

 The signature framework extends to stochastic functional approximation.
 A key challenge lies in encoding the choice of stochastic integration—such as It\^o or Stratonovich—into the functional representation.
 While the universal approximation property has been extended to geometric rough paths, which naturally align with Stratonovich integration, this leaves a significant gap for It\^o-based financial functionals, which are most prevalent in practice.